2025 Dallas ICE facility shooting

-On September 24, 2025, a shooter identified as Joshua Jahn shot three people detained by United States Immigration and Customs Enforcement (ICE) agents at an immigration facility near Interstate 35E in the Love Field area of Dallas, Texas, before shooting and killing himself.
+On September 24, 2025, 29-year-old Joshua Jahn shot three people detained by United States Immigration and Customs Enforcement (ICE) agents at an immigration facility near Interstate 35E in the Love Field area of Dallas, Texas, before shooting and killing himself.
 The shooter fired multiple rounds from a nearby rooftop down into the field office's sally port.

 One of the victims was killed on scene, while the other two were taken to nearby hospitals in critical condition.
 One of them died from his injuries six days later.
 All three were shot in a van in the sally port.
 No officers or staff were injured.

 Jahn, who had no known political affiliations or overt anti-ICE activity online, had a prior drug-related arrest and some experience with firearms.
 Authorities found "ANTI-ICE" markings on unfired ammunition at the scene and anti-ICE notes in his personal effects, leading investigators to conclude that the attack was a premeditated terrorist act, but that he acted alone and was targeting ICE agents rather than detainees.
 Details of the attack and Jahn's background remain under investigation.